 Apprenticeships in Motion

-The Community and Technical College System of West Virginia’s Apprenticeships in Motion (AIM) program, made possible by a nearly $4 million grant from the U.S. Department of Labor, prepares students for middle- to high-skilled information technology (IT) occupations that are in increasingly high demand across the Mountain State.
-AIM connects employers with students through colleges, allowing apprentices to take technical courses while gaining paid work experiences.
+The Community and Technical College System of West Virginia’s (WVCTCS) Apprenticeships in Motion (AIM) program, made possible by a nearly $4 million grant from the U.S. Department of Labor, prepares students and incumbent workers for middle- to high-skilled information technology (IT) occupations that are in increasingly high demand across the Mountain State.
+AIM partners with businesses and colleges to provide an “earn as you learn” experience for students and current employees.
+Through these connections, companies and organizations tap into a trusted talent pool, reduce the cost of on-boarding, cultivate dedicated employees, and address their present skills gap.
+Grant performance period ends July 14, 2024.

 “Hiring IT professionals with cybersecurity skills is very difficult, especially in West Virginia.
 The AIM program allowed us to ‘grow our own.’” —Norman Gundersen, Vice President/WV Division GM, Global Science &Technology, Inc.